CloudDesk/Zuno-hr-India-Api/LEAVE_SUMMARY_API_DOCUMENTATION.md

 7. **Year Filtering:**
    - Leave summary: Use `?year=2025` query parameter (defaults to current year)
+   - Release history:
-   - Release history: Use `?year=2025` query parameter (optional, returns all if not provided)
+     - Use `?year=2025` for exact year filtering (optional, returns all if not provided)
+     - Use `?yearLessThan=2020` to get all records where `period.year <= 2020` (includes 2020, 2019, 2018, and all earlier years - useful for viewing older year data)
+     - If both `year` and `yearLessThan` are provided, `year` takes precedence

 8. **Record Creation:**
    - All operations automatically create leave summary records if they don't exist for the specified user and year